Govind Solegaonkar: Style

 The following paragraph taken from his diary, sets tone to his Art-journey:

 "India had art of long standing.
 The artistic value need not necessarily depend upon fulfilling the standards set by the latest fashion or theory or values current in Europe.

-Our artistic activity came to a standstill practically with the loss of freedom and cultural decline.
-England forced upon India, European art ideals, methods and values.
-It is not that European culture has done India no good.
-Some great and eternal values like freedom, individual and collective, for general progress are the elements bound to lead men to progress.
+Artistic activity decreased alongside changes in freedom and culture.
+England introduced European art ideals, methods, and values to India.
+European culture brought concepts such as individual and collective freedom, which contributed to general progress.

 Let us not be servile imitators of the dead past or living present of Europe.
 Let us find out whether we have anything to give – contribute.
 Let us free ourselves from the false notion that is holding on to Indian technique, period or school.
 This is the way to express the soul of India in art forms."

 Similarly following quote from his diary defines his approach to technique and style:

 "Mastery over technique gives discipline to the artist.
 The discipline, the control of the material which the mastery over the technique gives is very precious.....

 Mere technique is not art.
 The artist must learn and then forget the technique."

 Throughout his life he experimented with different styles.
 He tried various types of subjects from figurative compositions in Indian decorative style, genre, portraits, still-life, outdoor scenes - landscapes, abstract as well as non-objective paintings.
 All of these showed a continuous handling of color and forms with new experiments.